topper-123/Articles/New-interesting-data-types-in-Python3.rst

     >>> my_threaded_func(MappingProxyType(data))
     TypeError: 'mappingproxy' object does not support item deletion

-We now see that we have to correct ``my_threaded_func`` to first copy ``in_dict`` and alter the copied dict to avoid this error.
-This feature is great, as it helps us avoid a whole class of difficult-to-find bugs.
+We now see that we have to correct the code in ``my_threaded_func`` to first copy ``in_dict`` and then alter the copied dict to avoid this error.
+This feature of ``mappingproxy`` is great, as it helps us avoid a whole class of difficult-to-find bugs.

 Note though that while ``read_only`` is read-only, it is not immutable, so if you change ``data``, ``read_only`` will change too: